heubych/uTradeFi_Documentation/docs/smartcontracts.md

 # Overview

-The protocol is based on a set of smart contracts that define exactly the rules of the trading protocol
+The protocol is based on a set of smart contracts that define exactly the rules of the trading protocol.

+Content to be written!

+## Addresses

+Overview of the smart contract addresses

 ## sTrack